ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-09-k-nearest-neighbors.md

 comments: true
 math: true
 author: "LJ MIRANDA"
+tags:
+- cs231n
+- k-nearest neighbors
+- machine learning
 ---

-> I am currently following the [course notes](http://cs231n.github.io/) of CS231n: Convolutional Neural Networks for Visual Recognition in Stanford University.
-There are programming exercises involved, and I wanted to share my solutions to some of the problems.
+Here's my write-up for the CS231N class on Convolutional Neural Networks.
+The first assignment requires us to familiarize with the simple k-NN algorithm.

-The basic idea for the k-Nearest Neighbors classifier is that we find the _k_ closest images in the dataset with respect to our query _x_.
+The basic idea for the k-Nearest Neighbors classifier is that we find the _k_ closest images <!--more--> in the dataset with respect to our query _x_.
 Here, we will perform the following processes:

 - [Load the CIFAR-10 dataset](#load-the-cifar-10-dataset)